Human Rights in Outer Space

 A SPECIALTY AREA OF RESEARCH FOR COMETAN

-A key specialty area for Cometan's scholarly research is the present and future situations for human rights in the environment of outer space: in short, space rights.
+A key specialty area for Cometan's scholarly research is the present and future situations for human rights in outer space (abbreviated to HROS; in short, space rights; or outer space rights; abbreviated to OSR).

 Central to this area is the application of the rights of human beings provided for on Earth to the context of space exploration, spacefaring activities, space tourism, and non-Earth planetary surfaces ranging from small-scale settlements to large-scale civilisations.